Doonesbury by Garry Trudeau for August 14, 2015

 10. Naruto gifs 2

-NWdryad almost 9 years ago
+NWdryad over 9 years ago

 Say Rick, why don’t you go look for her yourself?
 Just because she didn’t show at the meeting place doesn’t mean you can’t search for her.